 Courses of study

-Year 7: English, Mathematics, Science, French, History, Geography, Religious Studies, Music, Art, ICT, Physical Education and PSHE.
+Year 7: English, Mathematics, Science, French, History, Geography, Religious Studies, Music, Art, ICT, Physical Education, Latin and PSHCE.

-Year 9: The above curriculum continues and a course is begun in Careers Education.
+Year 9: The above curriculum continues and Food Technology is added to the curriculum.

 Science 5